eslint/eslint/docs/rules/arrow-parens.md

 a(foo => { if (true) {}; }); /*error Expected parentheses around arrow function argument.*/
 ```

-The following patterns are not warnings:
+The following patterns are not considered problems:

 ```js
 /*eslint arrow-parens: [2, "always"]*/